onthecodepath/iOS-Interview-Questions/README.md

 **What is the difference between *var* and *let*?**

 *var* is a variable that can be changed while *let* denotes a constant that cannot be changed once set.

+**What is the difference between a struct and a class?**

+Structs are value types while classes are reference types.
+Classes have capabilities that structs do not:
+- Inheritance enables one class to inherit the characteristics of another. ([Source](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html))
+- Type casting enables you to check and interpret the type of a class instance at runtime.
+- Deinitializers enable an instance of a class to free up any resources it has assigned.
+- Reference counting allows more than one reference to a class instance.

 ## Thread Management